Everything you’ve heard about residency is true. It’s intense, exhausting, and, at times, very rewarding.

 Today, you can automate key parts of your life and save serious time and sweat in the process.
 Here are some of the things you should consider outsourcing before starting your residency program:

-• Ready-made meals – Freshly and Sunbasket cook and deliver straight to your home
+- Ready-made meals – Sunbasket cooks and delivers straight to your home

 Even if automation stretches your budget, the expense may well be worth it in terms of time saved and peace of mind.